ksu-cs-textbooks/cis301/content/4-chapter/4_8-equivalence.md

 S2 ⟛ S1
 ```

-For example, suppose we wish to show that the statements `p → ¬ q` and `¬ (p ∧ q)` are provably equivalent.
+For example, suppose we wish to show that the propositions `p → ¬ q` and `¬ (p ∧ q)` are provably equivalent.
 We must prove the following sequents:

 ```text
 p → ¬ q ⊢ ¬ (p ∧ q)